In subcontractors,

 Contracts for work with skilled workers from Eastern Europe

 Are you looking for personnel for a specific task in your company?
-With our company and our partners, we can advise you in the area of work contracts or service contracts from Poland or Eastern Europe.
+With our company and our partners, we can advise you in the area of labour contracts or service contracts from Poland or Eastern Europe.